neilkatin/lah-cert-positions-guide/source/scribe.md

 * **Do Not Leave Your Post.** If you need a break, contact Operations Lead for relief.

-* **When there is a shift change, turn all Scribe materials over to your replacement AND provide them with any information they will need to successfully perform their duties.**
+* **When there is a shift change, turn all Planning Scribe materials over to your replacement AND provide them with any information they will need to successfully perform their duties.**

 * During demobilization, ensure all copies of messages \(incoming & outgoing\) are turned over to the Demobilization team so the documents can be filed in the ARK for documentation purposes and future use by Finance.

-*  Replace your vest and supply items in the Scribe zip lock bag, place the bag in the Incident Command plastic bin and return the bin to the Demobilization team.
+*  Replace your vest and supply items in the Planning Scribe zip lock bag, place the bag in the Incident Command plastic bin and return the bin to the Demobilization team.
 * **REPLENISH ALL ITEMS \(SUPPLIES, FORMS, ETC.\) FROM THE ARK**